shenef/Boktai-Speedrunning/src/zoktai/any.md

 - If no armor is equipped, **be careful as you will die in 2 hits.**
 - Try to group them up and use ![][icon_sol] Sol.

-Unequip armor if you had it equipped for the trap.
-Put all stat points into STRG.

 Use no element to kill the Yellow Slimes, they have high elemental resistances.
 Refill health on the Yellow Slime corpses as they die, so that you can pick up a ![][icon_power_nut] Power Nut if one drops.
-Go ↖️ to push a block, then **TURN OFF SUNLIGHT** before proceeding through the ↗️ exit, or Solar Wind will kill you.
+Go ↖️ to push a block, then leave the room.
+**REFILL LIFE AND TURN OFF SUNLIGHT** before proceeding through the ↗️ exit; Solar Wind will kill you if sunlight is enabled, and you want to damage-boost through the flame jets which requires >70% life.

-Light the torch with ![][icon_flame] Flame and proceed.
+Damage-boost through the flame jet, then stand on the floating platform and light the torch with ![][icon_flame] Flame to proceed.
+Light the second torch as the two floating platforms intersect, then wait for the second flame jet to fire before proceeding.

 During the dialog, choose the first option.
+Backtrack through the solar wind room, damage-boost through the last flame jet.
-Backtrack to go outside, then refill health before proceeding down the stairs.
+Refill life before proceeding down the stairs.

 Extinguish the flame with ![][icon_frost] Frost to proceed.
 Push the block, then proceed through the ↖️ exit.

 Use ![][icon_flame] Flame to melt the blocks.
-If you did not get a random drop from the Yellow Slimes, open the top chest for a ![][icon_power_nut] Power Nut.
+If you did not get a random ![][icon_power_nut] Power Nut drop from the Yellow Slimes, open the top chest for a ![][icon_power_nut] Power Nut.

 Use ![][icon_frost] Frost to make the floating block fall, then refill life/energy to 100% on the skylight.

 ### <span class="trap">Sword, Yellow Slimes, Clay Golems Traps</span>

 - Sword: Use ![][icon_sol] Sol to deal more damage.
+  - Attack 10 times before dodging out of the way of its thrust, then attack 11 more times before it teleports.
+Finish it off after the teleport.
   - You should reach **Lvl 8** after this fight.
 - Yellow Slimes: Attack without using any element.
 - Clay Golems: Knock on the walls so that they stun each other, then finish them off.